What Does it Take to Be a Cashier?

 Related Job Titles for this Occupation:

-In 2016, there was an estimated number of 3,555,500 jobs in the United States for Cashier.
+In the United States, there were 3,555,500 jobs for Cashier in 2016.
 There is little to no growth in job opportunities for Cashier.
 Due to new job openings and attrition, there will be an average of 653,700 job openings in this field each year.

 The states with the most job growth for Cashier are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.